devschooldevops/09_ansible/1_introduction.md

 - Full power at the CLI (open source)
 - More features available in enterprise (Ansible Tower)

-Ansible Tower is an enterprise framework for controlling, securing and managing Ansible automation with a UI and RESTful API.

 ## Ansible concepts

 ### Idempotency
-**Idempotence** is a term given to certain operations in mathematics and computer science whereby:
+**Idempotence** is a term given to certain operations in mathematics and computer science
-- an operation which, when performed multiple times, has no further effect on its subject after the first time it is performed.
-- an operation is idempotent if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions
+- An operation is idempotent if the result of performing it once is exactly the same as the result of performing it repeatedly without any intervening actions

-For Ansible it means after one run of a task or set of tasks to set a system to a desired state, further runs of the same task(s) should result in zero changes.
+- For Ansible it means that no matter how many times the configuration tasks are executed, the result is always the same

 ### Control node
 - Any machine with Ansible installed
-- You can run commands and tasks, invoking **ansible** or **ansible-playbook**, from any control node
-- You can use any computer that has Python installed on it as a control node - laptops, shared desktops, and servers can all run Ansible
+- You can use any computer (except Windows) that has Python installed on it as a control node - laptops, shared desktops, and servers can all run Ansible
-- However, you cannot use a Windows machine as a control node
 - You can have multiple control nodes

 ### Managed nodes
 - The systems you manage with Ansible
 - Managed nodes are also called **hosts**
-- Ansible is not installed on managed nodes.
+- Ansible is not installed on managed nodes
-- A managed node can be (but not limited to) a server, a network device, etc
+- A managed node can be (but not limited to) a server, a network device, a restful API etc

 ### Inventory
 - A collection of hosts (managed nodes) with associated data (variables)